mmghv/lumen-route-binding/README.md

 ## DingoAPI Integration

+If you're using [DingoAPI](https://github.com/dingo/api) with Lumen, You'll find that `LumenRouteBinding` is **not** working with it because they use a custom route dispatcher.

-If you're using [DingoAPI](https://github.com/dingo/api) and want to use `LumenRouteBinding` with it, You will need to extend `DingoAPI` to do that .. so you can do the following :
+Currently, there's a [Pull Request](https://github.com/dingo/api/pull/1408) I issued there to allow the integration with the package, But until they apply it, You will need to extend `DingoAPI` to make it work .. so follow these steps :

 #### 1- Extent LumenAdapter class

 Create the following class named `DingoAdapter` that will extent the class `Dingo\Api\Routing\Adapter\Lumen` and put it somewhere, lets say in `app/Custom` :